Warlocking35/Guessing-Game/README.md

 # Guessing-Game
 This is a simple guessing game.
-Choose whether you want to play or not, and then guess a number between (0, 101).
+Choose whether you want to play or not, and then guess a number between 1 and 100.

 If the file closes out right after you have inputed a number that means you have guessed it right.